wordofwarning/wordofwarning.org/current/2018-springsummer/pearson/index.md

 #### In Brief
 How a 1950s Soviet-sponsored sports comedy became tied to a political uprising that made a mark on world history.

+Now that it's over, read a ★★★★ review by <a href="http://www.thereviewshub.com/history-history-history-the-lowry-salford" target="_blank">The Reviews Hub</a>.

 <iframe src="http://player.vimeo.com/video/166492282" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Venue + Booking Details